audiopixel/pixelmixer/README.md

 ```
 #### 2. Add Nodes ####

-To import nodes there are several hardware methods included to draw simple grids of various sizes.
+Import nodes with several auto generating methods included to draw simple grids at various sizes.
 It's also easy to import new node positions via JSON.

 ```